gatanegro/Community/README.md

 >
 > ## 📢 Join the Community!

-Discussion, questions, and collaboration for this project are hosted in our central community repo:
+Discussion, questions, and collaboration for every project are hosted in our central community repo:
 👉 [gatanegro/community](https://github.com/gatanegro/community/discussions)

 - Share discoveries, suggestions, and ideas.